On Winking Judges

 Doucette was the judge who screwed Marvin Heemyer, by the way, the guy who then armored a bulldozer and destroyed buildings in the Town of Granby before (reportedly) killing himself.

 The contempt matter in Craig was referred to OARC, as I’ve said, and it resulted in a Letter of Admonition, which I did not appeal.
 The LoA was, at that time, the lowest level of discipline, and confidential, such that I was entitled to say I had never received any discipline.
 Today, the LoA does not exist as a form of discipline: an attorney is referred to diversion, instead, and all record of the “offense” expunged.
-However, it existed in 1994, and so April McMurrey (nee Seekamp), the incompetent snotnosed Nazi who groundlessly prosecuted me for four years, has presented it to the hearing board in an envelope every time as an aggravating factor in the string of groundless disciplinary cases she has pursued against me since 2006.
+However, it existed in 1994, and so April McMurrey (nee Seekamp), the snotnosed whore who prosecuted me for four years, has presented it to the hearing board in an envelope every time as an aggravating factor in the string of groundless disciplinary cases she has pursued against me since 2006.
 Thus was “confidentiality” preserved.

 Anyway, what I’ve realized from this (as well as when Judge David Lass winked at Victor Boog when he was on the stand in the Spring Creek Ranch matter, as I have detailed elsewhere) is that when your judge winks at an attorney, either yours or your opponent’s, pay attention.
 This nonverbal communication reveals, as unambiguously as an express verbal admission, that a secret understanding exists.
 In particular, it may mean the judge has been bribed.